Setting Up a Cloud Connected Panther Instance

 Overview

-To provision a Cloud Connected Panther instance, you will use the panther-cloud-connected-setup
+To provision a Cloud Connected Panther instance, you will use the panther-cloud-connected-setup CLI tool, in addition to taking manual steps.
+Cloud Connected Panther instances are deployed in AWS and either Snowflake or Databricks.

-CLI tool, in addition to taking manual steps.
-Read about the tool below, then begin the setup process.
+Read about the CLI tool below, then begin the setup process.

 The panther-cloud-connected-setup tool (Beta)

-CLI tool.
-The tool performs all its operations from your local machine or within your AWS or Snowflake accounts, and does not share any credentials or information with Panther.
+panther-cloud-connected-setup tool (Beta)Part of setting up a Cloud Connected Panther instance is running the panther-cloud-connected-setup CLI tool.
+The tool performs all its operations from your local machine or within your AWS, Snowflake, or Databricks accounts, and does not share any credentials or information with Panther.

 What the tool does